aetperf/aetperf.github.io/_posts/2023-03-30-TPC-H-benchmark-of-Hyper,-DuckDB-and-Datafusion-on-Parquet-files.md

 |      22 | 0.995  |   1.938 |     11.485 |
 |     sum | 58.631 | 94.523  | 689.797 |

-We display the sum of the querying time, ignoring the failing queries.
+At the bottom of this table, we display the sum of the querying time, ignoring the failing queries.

 ### All three engines